Stuycs-K/final-project-4-xia-jaco-xu-ray/WORKLOG.md

 Classwork: Began utilities class (started on the class itself)
 Homework: Finished implementation of utilities inside the game (but needs more thorough checking).
 Added stuff like displaying ownership on the board, buying utilities, selling utilities (both when you land on a space and when you are going to be bankrupt).
 Also modified some of the testing methods so they may not work as intended now--but I am keeping it as it is because those changes would be useful to debug utilities if there are issues.

+## 6/7/24
+Classwork: Began fixing early input as well as weird screen skipping (if you, lets say, hold down the 'y' key).
+Homework: Finished modifying input methods (keyPressed() and keyReleased() in main Game class).

 ## Ray Xu

 ### 5/22/24